 Big and Small Questions to Ask When Choosing an Internship

-Jaimi Goodfriend, Director of the Point72 Academy, offered to take us through the key questions she encourages prospective interns to ask before joining a program:
+Jaimi Goodfriend, Director of the Point72 Academy, took us through the key questions she encourages prospective interns to ask before joining a program.

 Summer internships are important—they’re a first step that can have a huge impact on the trajectory of your career.
 I can say that with certainty as someone who screens intern candidates, hires interns into full-time roles, and as a former professor who coached and counseled undergrads on how to earn internships they hoped would turn into long-term careers.

 Internships are also important because the summer before your last year of undergrad is really when you begin shifting your focus from academia to your career.
 A summer internship gives you the opportunity to build a network, gain experience, and have an inside track on earning a return offer after graduation.

 As important as it is to earn the internship offers you want, it’s even more important to be selective when deciding which opportunity to take.
 To that end, I tell undergrads to ask a handful of questions to help them select the best opportunity.